I Need To Find An Addiction Therapist Near Me - Where Do I Start?

 Getting Help For Your Addiction

 If you or someone you love has an addiction, no matter what it is, there are plenty of counselors out there who can help.
 You can find one online by just typing in your zip code.
-However, there are some important things to consider when looking for an addictions therapist.
+However, there are some important things to consider when looking for an addiction therapist.

 When you have decided to get the help, you should do some homework on your addiction and figure out what type of therapy would be best.
 Are you just looking for information to help someone else?
 Are you worried that you may have a problem and want to find out?
 What kind of addiction do you have?
 Certain addiction therapists will specialize in different kinds of addictions.
 For example, some therapists are best for alcohol or drug addiction while others may be better for gambling or internet addiction.